KunalSin9h/instant-solid/README.md

 ## instant-solid

 > [!CAUTION]
-> This is not yet tested.
+> This is not ready to be used.

 #### Usage